Payroll Tax Showdown: What It Means to You

-After a bipartisan bill to extend the payroll tax cut for two months passed the Senate on Saturday and failed in the House Tuesday, lawmakers in Washington seem poised to hang their hats for the holidays tonight without extending the 2 percent tax cut.
+After a bipartisan bill to extend the payroll tax cut for two months passed the Senate on Saturday and was expected to fail in the House today, lawmakers in Washington could hang their hats for the holidays tonight without extending the 2 percent tax cut.

 If Congress does not act before Jan.
 1, the average American would get a New Years gift in the form of a $1,000 tax hike.